Firebird (film): Plot

 Sergey, a young private in the Soviet Air Force, has only a few weeks remaining in his military service.
 He and his friends bristle under the tight control of the military commanders.
 He appears to have a budding romance with Luisa, the secretary to the base commander, and he indulges in a photography hobby that is barely tolerated by his superiors.
-He is assigned to assist a new fighter pilot, Roman, when he arrives.
+He's assigned to assist a new fighter pilot, Roman, when he arrives.
 An undeniable passion between them develops, despite the threat of imprisonment that hangs over homosexual romances under the Soviet regime.
 Nonetheless, they consummate their attraction to one another and are nearly found out by a KGB agent.

 Roman encourages Sergey to study acting in Moscow instead of returning to his family's farm when he leaves the service.
 A year after Sergey leaves and finds a new life in the theater, he is invited to Roman and Luisa's wedding.
 He attends and barely contains his disappointment in Roman and continuing love for him.

 Roman and Luisa have a child together, but their marriage is a sham, and he continues to yearn for Sergey.
 Roman leaves his wife and son ostensibly to study in Moscow.
 He secretly rents an apartment with Sergey and they cohabit happily and take vacations together.
 However, Luisa and their son come to Moscow for Christmas and Roman and Sergey's love is revealed to her.
 She is enraged at both Roman and Sergey by this revelation and the two men must part.

 Later, Roman is assigned to participate in the Soviet–Afghan War, where he is killed.
 After his death, Sergey visits Luisa, who is still very angry at him.
 He returns to his life as an actor in Moscow and is last seen watching a production of Igor Stravinsky's ballet, The Firebird, which Roman had introduced him to.